-- Explore ways to work with the other organization to share data and best practices, and, if necessary, create a formal SDI governance model through a Geospatial Cooperative.
+- Explore ways to work with the other organization to share data and best practices, and, if necessary, create a formal SDI governance model through a Geospatial Collaborative.

 - Work with other organizations to invest further in data quality, access and performance improvements across the SDI.